ibnuda/fpmortals/manuscript/complete.md

 ### `MonadError`

-Typically things that *write* from a polymorphic value have a `Contravariant`, and things that *read* into a polymorphic value have a `Functor`.
-However, it is very much expected that reading can fail.
-For example, if we have a default `String` it does not mean that we can simply derive a default `String Refined NonEmpty` from it

 Biasanya, sesuatu yang *menulis* dari sebuah nilai polimorfis mempunyai sebuah `Contravariant`.
 Dan, sesuatu yang *membaca* ke sebuah nilai polimorfis mempunyai sebuah `Functor`.
 Namun, sangat wajar bila pembacaan dapat gagal.
 Sebagai contoh,